siddht4/linux-kernel-utilities/README.md

     ./update_ubuntu_kernel.sh latest

-### General
+### Removal of inactive kernels
 To remove ALL non-active kernels

     ./remove_old_kernels.sh

 ## Notes
 > Do not run the scripts with `sudo`.
 They will prompt for elevated priviledges if necessary.
+The user must be a **member of the sudo group** however.
 >
 > Some older kernels (e.g. 3.x) require earlier versions of QT.
 If errors are thrown during the kernel configuration process, look for errors indicating a version of QT is not installed.
 If so, manually install the required version and rerun the script.
 >### CI & Unit Testing